brandongregory/dndhelp/src/roleplaying/using-stage-plays.md

   url: /roleplaying/
 ---

-Stage plays are a big part of historical pop culture and offer some fun interactions for your players and a unique place to meet with and observe NPCs.
+Stage plays are a big part of historical pop culture and offer fun interactions for your players and a unique place to meet with and observe NPCs.
 From having players improvise parts of a play to using a play as a backdrop for important events, there are many ways to use them in your campaign.
 Here are some guidelines for effectively using plays in your game.

 ## Having Players Participate in a Play

 Having a participatory play can be a nice change of pace for most tables, especially if it helps them accomplish a goal.
 This depends on your table’s comfort with improvisation, but there are some things you can do to make a play into a fun event for your players.

 The DnD adventure _The Wild Beyond the Witchlight_ has an optional play section that gives the players lines that they must use and asks them to improvise the play around the lines.
-While this can be fun, it’s very improv-heavy and doesn’t provide a lot of guidance.
+While this can be fun, it’s very improv-heavy and doesn’t provide much guidance.
 When I ran that module, I re-wrote that section to instead use cue cards to give a rough idea of each scene and let them improvise the details.

 Here’s the complete play I ran for the players: